jackindisguise/mud3/README.md

 - Template-aware dungeon creation and duplication
 - Attribute calculators for race/job combinations
 - Weapon template editing with weapon type selection
-- Mob template editing with ability configuration
+- Mob template editing with ability configuration and AI script editing
+- AI script editing for custom NPC behavior

+### Character Editor

+The character editor provides a visual interface for editing player characters:

+- Character creation and editing
+- Race and job assignment
+- Equipment and inventory management
+- Settings and configuration editing

+### Archetype Editor

+The archetype editor provides a visual interface for editing race and job archetypes:

+- Race and job creation and editing
+- Attribute bonus configuration
+- Ability assignment and level configuration
+- Passive effect management

+### Helpfile Editor

+The helpfile editor provides a visual interface for editing in-game help documentation:

+- Help file creation and editing
+- Content formatting and organization

+### Building Distributable Editors

-You can also create distributable builds:
+You can create distributable builds for all editors:
 - `npm run electron:mac` – build a signed DMG for macOS (ARM64)
 - `npm run electron:win:portable` – build a portable Windows executable